 And Last but not least - the largest group of investors represent the Professionals.
 As pearl divers they would swim like fish and examine hundreds of oysters every year.
 They take a peek inside every oyster gently.
 Based on facts about the oyster, it’s living conditions and diver’s intuition, she either sets the oyster back to its original position, or invites it to join her renowned farm.

 Those Professional ‘pearl divers’ find themselves reading blogs at sites such as this one, when searching for tools and methods designed for VC’s and PE’s.
-They have overwhelming understanding about industries and markets they are specialized to, and they own superior understanding on human behavior and growing businesses.
+They have an overwhelming understanding about industries and markets they are specialized to, and they own superior understanding on human behavior and growing businesses.
 And their portfolio is enviable.

 Ability to manage a large amount of investment opportunities is a key success factor for Venture Capital and Private Equity companies.
 We all know that it is possible to manage a deal flow with high volume efficiently, while maintaining and building up great reputation within the startup community at the same time.
-It is about attitude and skills, but it is about using the right tools too.
+It is about attitude and skills, but it is also about using the right tools too.

 Thank you for reading my blog.
 Have a great day!